gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 What choice did they have?
 "Aright."

-A few moments later the bot lay on the concrete floor, one arm held in the other.
+A few moments later the bot lay on the concrete floor with its arm grasped in its manipulator.
 Maddy hugged her sister.
 "I'll be right back," she promised.